c0deWranglr/secret-share/README.md

 1. Hash the token (SHA256) 100x - 100 is an arbitrary number.
 The purpose here is just to create a unique non reversable encryption key
 2. Encrypt the secret (AES) using the hashed token
 3. Send the output to the server along with additional request params (Expiration, Max Attempts, etc)

+When the encrypted secret is retrieved from the server for viewing, it requires the same token be entered for decryption.

 ## Screenshots